 "Elizabeth Lake lies in a picture postcard setting at the foot of Unicorn Peak, a walk of only an hour or two from the Tuolumne Meadows Campground, so it is very popular; start early in the morning to avoid the crowds.
 If you have less than a full day to spend in the high country, but would like a true taste of subalpine backcountry travel in a small dose, this hike is a good choice.
 It's also a perfect warm-up hike if you have just arrived in Tuolumne Meadows and need to acclimatize before tackling a longer or more demanding trip."
 Read more

-"Due to its accessibility, Elizabeth Lake ranks with Dog Lake in popularity.
-Dog Lake is certainly better for swimming, Elizabeth Lake for scenery."
+"Due to its accessibility, Elizabeth Lake ranks with Dog Lake (Trail 8) in popularity as a day hike.
+Dog Lake is certainly better for swimming, Elizabeth Lake for scenery.

 Though Tioga Road usually opens by late May (late June in high snow years), this hike is likely to have snow patches through late June, making parts of the trail difficult to follow.
 Be forewarned that mosquitoes can be very abundant through July along the entire route, and most people seeking a relaxing picnic destination will prefer an August visit.
 Crowds are usually gone after the Labor Day weekend, and September is a fine time to hike the trail, with cooler temperatures and yellow and red autumn hues replacing the July wildflowers in meadows."
 Read more